0xCB-dev/docs.keeb.supply/content/troubleshooting/hardware/usb-c/index.md

 ---
 title: "USB-C"
 description: "Your USB-C Port is not working?"
-lead: "Your USB-C Port is not working?"
+summary: "Your USB-C Port is not working?"
 date: 2020-10-13T15:21:01+02:00
 lastmod: 2020-10-13T15:21:01+02:00
 draft: false
-images: []
-menu:
-  troubleshooting:
-    parent: "hardware"
 weight: 10
 toc: true

+params:
+  seo:
+    title: ""
+    description: ""
+    canonical: ""
+    robots: ""
 ---

 ## Intro

 Is your keyboard not working after you soldered everything?
 Most of the time the USB port has not had enough / too much solder and shorts out.
 This applies to most through-hole kits...